Context Windows and Context Engineering

 Context isolation.
 Systems separate instructions, user data, retrieved documents, tool outputs, and untrusted content with clear roles and delimiters so data does not silently become command material.

 Agent workspaces.
 Coding agents, browser agents, and enterprise agents must manage files, logs, tool results, plans, failures, and prior decisions across long tasks.
-Their practical intelligence depends heavily on context discipline.
+Their practical intelligence depends heavily on context discipline, and their reviewability depends on AI audit trails.

 Risk Pattern